AustralianSynchrotron/pdviper/docs/installation.rst

 Example 4.
 Linux installation using Enthought Python Distribution (recommended)
 -------------------------------------------------------------------------------

 #.
-Visit the `Enthought website <http://www.enthought.com/products/epd.php>`_, choose a distribution, download and install it according to the instructions.
-Note, `EPDFree <http://www.enthought.com/products/epd_free.php>`_ satisfies the dependencencies listed above.
+Visit the `PDViPeR download page <http://www.synchrotron.org.au/pdviper>`_ and follow the instructions to obtain the EPD Free Python installer and the PDViPeR .zip package for Linux.
+You may wish to visit the `Enthought website <http://www.enthought.com/products/epd.php>`_, directly, and choose one of Enthought's other Python distributions.
+Note, `EPD Free <http://www.enthought.com/products/epd_free.php>`_ satisfies the dependencies listed above.
 #.
+Run the epd_free-\*.sh shell script to install EPD Free.
+#.
 Verify that Python is running correctly.
    e.g. for Ubuntu, open a terminal.
    At the ``$`` prompt type ``python -c "print 'hello world'"`` noting single and double quotes.
    Verify that ``hello world`` is displayed.
 #.
-Visit the `PDViPeR download page <http://www.synchrotron.org.au/pdviper>`_ and follow the instructions to obtain the package.
-#.
-The main application file is ``app.py`` in the directory into which PDViPeR was unpacked.
+The main PDViPeR application file is ``app.py`` in the directory into which PDViPeR was unpacked.
 #.
 PDViPeR can be started by running ``./start_pdviper.sh`` or ``./app.py``.
 To do this,
    at the ``$`` prompt type ``chmod 777 start_pdviper.sh app.py`` followed by, for example, ``./start_pdviper.sh``